-When the Covid-19 pandemic hit the U.S. in force in March, elective surgery was paused while doctors and hospitals fought on the frontlines of the battle against coronavirus.
-While there were hopes that the coronavirus crisis could pass swiftly, six months later case numbers continue to rise, uncertainty abounds and life is still far from normal.
+When the Covid-19 pandemic hit the U.S. by force in March, elective surgery was paused while doctors and hospitals fought on the frontlines of the battle against coronavirus.
+While there were hopes that the coronavirus crisis could pass swiftly, six months later case numbers continue to rise, uncertainty abounds and life is still far from “normal”.

-As a result, many patients are still either waiting for surgery that was postponed as practices prioritize cases, more people have discovered they need surgery – adding to the burden – and others are too afraid to enter a medical facility to have much-needed procedures carried out.
+As a result, many patients are still either waiting for surgery that was postponed, more people have discovered they need surgery, and others are too afraid to enter a medical facility to have much-needed procedures carried out.

 This bottleneck in the system has immediate ramifications for patients and society as a whole.